brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 ![[8E99C919-531E-4490-BF66-0632708BC7C8.jpeg|300]]

 The dust has now cleared and condensed into an clear, distinct, cohesive thought.
-The note has now evolved into a fully matured star.
+The growing pains are over and the note is ina stable state.
+The note has now entered the main sequence stafe and has evolved into a fully matured star.
 Capable of spreading its light across The Cosmos.
-Ultima-notes are densely interconnected, fully fleshed out, permanently useful, distinct ideas.
+Main-sequence notes are densely interconnected, fully fleshed out, permanently useful, distinct ideas.

 ##### 4. ✨ Constellations